peekhovsky/trtpo-news-portal-2018/docs/UMLDiagrams/README.md

 ##### 6.2.1 Watch news<a name="6.2.1"></a>
 **Desctription:** Allows user to browse page with news list and open full page with news.
 Execution thread:
-1. User opens main page
+1. User opens main page.
-2. App shows news list with short description
+2. App shows news list with short description.
-3. User push "Read more" button in particular news
+3. User push "Read more" button in particular news.
-4. App shows a page with full information
+4. App shows a page with full information.
-5. End
+5. End.
 ##### 6.2.2 Signing In<a name="6.2.1"></a>
 **Desctription:** Allows administrator to enable admin mode on the site.
 Execution thread: